curly08/shopify-backend-developer-intern-challenge/README.md

 # Shopify Backend Developer Intern Challenge - Summer 2022

-This is an inventory tracking web application that could be used by a logistics company.
+This is an inventory tracking web application that could be used by a logistics company, built with Ruby on Rails and tested with RSpec.
 It includes basic CRUD functionality: you can create inventory items, edit them, delete them, and view a list of them.
 You can also export the inventory data to a CSV file by the push of a button.

 Visit the live application [here](https://immense-fjord-98970.herokuapp.com/) or install the application locally by following the steps below.